 The Sussex County Emergency Operations Department adopted the Radio Amateur Civil Emergency Services (RACES) program as an Auxiliary Communication Service (ACS) entity to provide the county authorities with direct control of the amateur radio resource during emergencies and disasters.
-In the Post 9-11 era, the Department of Homeland Security (DHS) and the Federal Emergency Management Agency (FEMA) regulations, along with the National Incident Management System (NIMS) have a greater impact on how the agencies responsible for disaster services now operate and respond.
+In the Post 9-11 era, the Department of Homeland Security (DHS) and the Federal Emergency Management Agency (FEMA) regulations and directives, along with the National Incident Management System (NIMS), direct how the agencies responsible for disaster services now operate and respond.
 The incorporation of a permanent amateur station in the new county Emergency Operations Center (EOC), dictated the need for direct control of the amateur radio operators that would staff the facility.
-In order to comply with some of these recent changes, the Sussex county RACES Group was initiated in March of 2007 by Joseph Thomas, Director of Emergency Operations for Sussex County.
+Joseph Thomas, Director of Emergency Operations for Sussex County, initiated the Sussex County RACES Group in March of 2007 to fulfill that need.

 The continuing change and evolution in the field of Emergency Management, and the requirement that all such agencies adopt and operate under the tenets of the Incident Command System (ICS), and adhere to the requirements of NIMS, has brought a change in the ACS programs previously developed.
 AUXCOMM is now the acronym used by DHS and the FEMA to identify adjunct and volunteer communication resources that augment the full time paid staff.
 Individuals can perform any communication related task that their training and experience has prepared them for.
 The ICS structure recognizes and places AUXCOMM personnel as applicable.